 Media Action Center is a group of of concerned residents throughout the U.S. led by former Emmy-winning broadcaster turned media reformer Sue Wilson.
 We have successfully influenced policy at the Federal Communications Commission and at local TV and Radio stations throughout the country for more than a decade to ensure We the People are truly served by the publicly owned airwaves.
-(See the archive of our work under "older posts.")
-We successfully forced Entercom to give up its $13.5 million license to KDND for killing a woman in a radio water drinking stunt.
-We have a long-running action to label Alex Jones' radio show as the fiction it is, which has taken Jones' program off dozens of radio stations nationwide.
-We educated the Supreme Court in FCC v Prometheus Radio on critical information to #SaveLocalNews.
+MAC has joined a current Petition to Deny the broadcast licenses of DISNEY ABC at the FCC to ensure We the People have a seat at our Public Interest table.
+We have also commented to answer the FCC's question, "Is the View Bonafide News?"
+(See below.)
+MAC earlier filed a successful Petition to Deny Entercom's license to broadcast on radio station KDND for killing a woman in a radio water drinking stunt; that forced Entercom to give up its $13.5 million license, and in 2000, educated the Supreme Court in FCC v Prometheus Radio on how multiple TV station with one corporate owner merely duplicate news stories on all its stations, a methodology currently being used in legal cases surrounding the Nexstar/TEGNA merger.

-Please see MAC's 2018 Comment to the FCC (below) to learn why these actions are crucial to Democracy.
-Find full journalistic coverage of the Supreme Court case and our Amicus brief, Sinclair Broadcasting's shell game, Alex Jones, the Strange v Entercom trial and other public interest media issues at SueWilsonReports.com.
-For background on how we arrived in this era of disinformation and what to do about it, see Wilson's 2009 documentary Broadcast Blues.
+Find full journalistic coverage of the Supreme Court case and our Amicus brief, Sinclair Broadcasting's shell game, MAC's successful actions against Alex Jones, the Strange v Entercom trial and other public interest media issues at SueWilsonReports.com.
+See also Wilson's documentary "Broadcast Blues" which is more relevant today than when it premiered in 2009.
+Broadcast Blues.

 News Magazine Story on MAC Entercom Victory